Open Resource Discovery

 (only self-description of systems).

-- This can be changed in the future if necessary.
+- This could be changed in the future if necessary.

 Future Plans